Skip to main content

 The American College of Osteopathic Family Physicians (ACOFP) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 ACOFP designates this enduring activity for 1.0 AMA PRA Category 1 Credits™.
-Physicians should only claim the credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.